siriusdemon/pytorch-PCN/README.md

 There is still one image failed.
 Pull requests to fix it is welcome.
 <img src="result/ret_20.jpg">

-### development repo
-For someone who is interested in other development details, refer to [development repo](https://github.com/siriusdemon/hackaway/tree/master/projects/pcn) of this repo.
-I decide not to provide some scripts here to avoid confusion.

 ### License
 This code is distributed under the [BSD 2-Clause license](LICENSE).